-There is a number of the legend behind the origin of the shrine.
-As per Heinz Bechert and paul younger the mode of veneration and rituals are connected with the Kataragama deviyo is survival of Vedda mode of veneration that was preceded by the arrival of Buddhist and Indo-Aryan culture in the last centuries BCE.
+There is a number of legend behind the origin of the shrine.
+As per Heinz Bechert and Paul Younger the mode of veneration and rituals are connected with the Kataragama deviyo is the survival of the Vedda mode of veneration that was preceded by the arrival of Buddhist and Indo-Aryan culture in the last centuries BCE.
 Hindus, Buddhists, and even Muslims have tried to co-opt the diety.

 Different Evidence for Kataragama Temple

-The first literary mention of Kataragama in the context of a sacred place to kanfha-murugan in the 15th-century poems of arungirinathar.Traditions clams that he visited the forest shrine before he composed the poems.
+The first literary mention of Kataragama in the context of a sacred place to Kantha-murugan in the 15th-century poems of Arungirinathar.Traditions clams that he visited the forest shrine before he composed the poems.

 The temple has a number of ancient ruins and inscriptions.
 Based on dated inscriptions found nearby the Kiri vehera is believed to have been built or renovated around the 1st century BCE.

-The festivals and daily rituals do not base on standard Hindu or Buddhist rituals.
-Which follows the Paul younger calls as ancient Vedda traditions of worships.
+The festivals and daily rituals are not based on standard Hindu or Buddhist rituals.
+Which follows what Paul younger calls ancient Vedda traditions of worship.

 Kataragama temple Darshan Timing